What is cytology?

-The cells to be checked may be taken by these methods:
+The cells to be examined may be taken by these methods:

-Scraping or brushing the tissue surface, such as during a pap smear
+Scraping or brushing the tissue surface, such as during a Pap test

 Collecting body fluids, such as for urine or respiratory mucus (phlegm)

-Removing cells by drawing them through a fine needle (fine-needle aspiration), such as abdominal fluid in ascites, pleural fluid from the lungs, or cerebrospinal fluid from the spinal canal
+Removing cells by drawing them through a fine needle (fine-needle aspiration), such as abdominal fluid in ascites, pleural fluid from the lungs, cells from a thyroid nodule, or cerebrospinal fluid from the spinal canal

 Cytology is different from histology.
 Cytology generally means looking at a single cell type.
 Histology is looking at an entire block of tissue.